sormuras/bach/README.md

 Bach will **not** support "all features known from other build tools".

-> If a feature F is not provided by another tool, Bach will not support F.
+> If a feature F is not provided by an underlying tool, Bach will not support F.

 Bach will **not**...